wpernath/ocp-developer-workshop/README.md

 - Java or any other programming language

 ## AGENDA
-The next iteration of this Architecture Workshop happens on Dec 14th 2022 to Dec 15th 2022.
+The next iteration of this Architecture Workshop happens on Feb 22nd 2023 to Feb 23rd 2023.
 Times in Central European Time.

 If you want to participate, please go [here](https://www.redhat-partner.com/enablement/trainings/register/278/) and register for free.